 Describe the business and industry.
 Outline your main business goals and what services/solutions you want to provide.

 Content management system (CMS) – Which CMS do you want to use?
 There are different options from a simple WordPress CMS system, to a more complex like Magento, which is a popular ecommerce platform and CMS.
 Other examples of CMS software include Drupal, and Joomla.
 The main difference between these CMS is in customization, functionality, and design.
 Magento is a perfect fit for large online stores.
 There is also an option to use WordPress blog CMS with the Magento ecommerce platform.

 Web framework – Which technologies do you want to use?
 Bootstrap is a well-known front-end framework for building responsive websites.

 Web server – Which web server do you want to use?
 Nginx is by far the most popular.
-It’s a web server which can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
+It’s a web server that can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.

 Programming language – Which programming/scripting language will be used?
 Platforms like Magento 2.3.x support PHP 7.1.3+.
 Depending on the ecommerce platform, this may vary.

 Communication – How will you communicate with developers and your in-house team?
 Common choices are email, Skype, and Slack, different video conferencing tools like Zoom, or so. but this is all up to you.

 Hosting/Scaling – Do you want to set up cloud server hosting or virtual private server hosting?
 Amazon Web Services (AWS) is one of the leading cloud platforms.
 AWS makes it easy to set up and manage cloud-hosted databases.